 A variety of health and safety measures will be implemented throughout the event in response to the COVID-19 pandemic, and vaccinations are also available on site.
 According to current guidelines, health and safety measures may include:

 - Limiting capacity for the festival and/or specific elements of the festival

-To manage crowd levels, all attendees should RSVP in advance.
+To plan for crowd levels, all attendees should RSVP in advance.
 It is completely free.
 Please note, it will not be necessary to bring your RSVP to Pride.

 Your Personal Safety

 While Come Out With Pride will be enacting measures to reduce the risk of COVID transmission, we cannot guarantee that the risk is zero.
 All attendees and participants knowingly and freely assume all such risks related to illness and infectious diseases such as COVID-19, even if arising from the negligence or fault of Come Out With Pride.

 It is strongly recommended that all eligible individuals are fully vaccinated for COVID-19 prior to attending any of this year’s in-person events.